ComposioHQ/autogen-research-assistant/README.md

    ```

    This command initializes the Autogen Agent, assembling the agents and assigning them tasks according to the configuration.
-   By default, it generates a `report.md` file with the output of research on LLMs in the root folder.

    Start sending messages to the Slack channel and see Composio in action, seamlessly updating Notion with detailed reports.